kimhappy/dasom-rs/examples/three_balls/README.md

 ![three balls](three_balls(1280x720).png)

 Three balls maybe you might know.
-It took about 10 minutes to render this on my machine.
+It took about 70 seconds to render this on my machine.

 ## My machine